adnancerner/productivity-2-pow-5/changeEnvironmentVariables/README.md

 # Change Environment Variables in windows from commandline

-## This is local only, call this from your other batch file to temporarily change the environment variables end get some usage out of it.
+## This is local only, call this from your other batch file to temporarily change the environment variables and get some usage out of it.

 ## Recommended usage (Windows only!):
  - store the bat file in your scripts folder